ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l1-05-abstractions.md

 `nothing_to_do_with_c` because of historical implementation detail).

-Some aspects of code legibility will be sorted - or at least flagged out - by the formatters and linters already discussed, but others do require a concious effort by the developer.
+Some aspects of code legibility will be sorted - or at least flagged out - by the formatters and linters already discussed, but others do require a conscious effort by the developer.

 ## Use of global variables